Pakawat-pon/yelp_rating_prediction/README.md

-# 🌟 Yelp Business Rating Prediction Streamli Web App
+# 🌟 Yelp Business Rating Prediction Streamlit Web App

 This project predicts the Yelp rating for a new business using a simple Random Forest model.
 The system is divided into two parts: